Skip to content

 Impact of Provenance

-The provenance of labradorite can influence not only the aesthetic aspects of the stone, such as its color and luster, but also its value.
+The provenance of labradorite can influence not only the aesthetic aspects of the stone, such as its color and brilliance, but also its value.
 Collectors and stone enthusiasts may seek out specimens from specific regions because of their unique characteristics or perceived rarity.

 Features